Two Important Requirements For Medical Malpractice Cases In Tennessee

 - The medical professional believes, after reviewing the plaintiff’s medical records, that there is “good faith basis” for the claim.

 If you do not obtain a good faith certificate, there is a good chance the court will dismiss your case.
 The only exception to this is if you can show good cause for not submitting the certificate.
 For example, if one of the healthcare providers named in the lawsuit refuses to provide access to records, that could constitute good cause for failing to submit the certificate.

 Our Medical Malpractice Attorney in Knoxville Can Help You Meet the Requirements

-At Brezina Law, PLLC, our Knoxville medical malpractice attorney can help you meet the above two important requirements in your case.
+At Atkins Brezina, PLLC, our Knoxville medical malpractice attorney can help you meet the above two important requirements in your case.
 Our attorney can provide the necessary notice and works with an MD/JD who can provide medical advice, as well as additional legal counsel.
 Call us now at 865-500-3121 or contact us online to schedule a free consultation.